levkp/levente.blog/content/_index.md

 Hello! 👋🏻

-I am a graduating applied computer science student from Hungary, living in Belgium.
-I like reading, programming, Linux, and hiking in the great outdoors.
+I am an applied computer science student from Hungary, living in Belgium.
+I like reading, programming, Linux, and the great outdoors.

 I will use this website to host my blog.
 It is for people who might want to get to know me, and for me to record whatever's on my mind.